 NetWorker client-server technology uses a network Remote Procedure Call (RPC) protocol to back up your data.
-The NetWorker server software consists of several daemons and programs that oversee the backup and recover processes, as well as storage management client configurations, an online client index, and an online media database.
+The NetWorker server software consists of several daemons and programs.
+They oversee the backup and recover processes, the storage management client configurations, an online client index, and an online media database.
 The NetWorker client software includes a client-side daemon and user programs.